owardlaw/Stop-Sign-Detection/README.md

 From there run the main.py file and open your local host URL in a browser.
 From there upload any image of a stop sign you find and see the detection displayed.

 ### Requirements
+NVIDIA GPU or set up to train on Google Colab
 VS Build tools 2019
 python 3.9 tested and working

 ```console